Thomas Hynes (politician): 1987 Chicago mayoral campaign

 In 1987, Hynes ran against incumbent Chicago Mayor Harold Washington, the city's first black mayor.

 Although a member of the Democratic Party and a party official, Hynes withdrew from the Democratic mayoral primary and ran on a new ticket called the "Chicago First" party.
 This left former mayor Jane Byrne as the only serious opponent against Washington in the Democratic primary.
 The conventional wisdom at the time was that if two major white candidates ran against Washington in the Democratic primary, the white vote would be split, allowing Washington to win the primary without gaining a majority of the vote.
+Hynes opted to run third-party to avoid creating a three-way split in the primary election, similar to the one Washington benefited from in the 1983 primary.
+Despite being a lifelong Democrat, Hynes had been persuaded by leading Republican operatives to abandon a primary election candidacy and instead prepare for a third-party general election run.

 Washington defeated Byrne in the Democratic primary, leaving Washington to face off against Vrdolyak, Hynes, and Haider in the general election.
 Soon after the primary, Bryne endorsed Washington.

 Initially Hynes, who had not been visible in the racially polarized "Council Wars" of Washington's first term, polled well.
 He claimed he was a fresh alternative to the dirty infighting that had defined Chicago politics in recent years.
 Hynes also talked about being the issue-oriented candidate as opposed to some of the other candidates who allegedly talked about each other.
 In one of his commercials, Hynes contended that he could reunite a divided city and make Chicago great again.
 Said Hynes, "Chicago used to enjoy a national reputation as a good place to do business.
 Today, we've fallen behind the rest of the nation in economic growth.
 Politically, our city is so divided, business is looking elsewhere and we're losing job.
 As mayor, I believe I can reopen communication with businesses and renew the spirit of cooperation we need to move ahead.
 I want to restore Chicago to its rightful place as one of America's great cities."
 In another commercial Hynes tried to pass himself off as a policy wonk too nerdy to instigate a fight.
 The commercial comically featured a supporter falling asleep while Hynes droned on and on about budget issues.
 Washington challenged Hynes' billing of himself as a clean, peaceful man.
 In a Washington commercial, the narrator alleged that Hynes took a $90,000 a year job at a law firm which thereafter received clout contracts despite claiming to be for ethics, that Hynes packed his payroll with cronies to the exclusion of women and minorities despite saying he'll run the city fairly, and that Hynes supported Vrdolyak during the city council wars despite Hynes presentation of himself as above city council infighting.
 The commercial concluded with the line, "Forget the image, check the record."